mihock/iana/inst/iana-shiny/help.md

 ### First Start

-I you read this, you probably know how to start Iana:
+If you read this, you probably know how to start Iana:

     library(iana)
     runiana()